Overview

 Figure 6: Energy and electricity consumption per m² (normal climate)

-Source: ODYSSEEEnergy efficiency improvement in the residential sector is a combination of regulatory measures for new buildings, that set more strict thermal insulation requirements and set minimum requirements for the efficiency of heating & cooling systems as well as for hot water production, and on the other hand support measures for retrofitting the existing building stock.
+Energy efficiency improvement in the residential sector is a combination of regulatory measures for new buildings, which set more strict thermal insulation requirements and minimum requirements for the efficiency of heating and cooling systems as well as for hot water production, and on the other hand support measures for retrofitting the existing building stock.
 The "Saving at home" programme is a national programme for residential sector, offering financial support for interventions in building envelope, heating/cooling systems, and installation of RES for domestic hot water production.
 It was first launched in 2011 and the type of financial support offered was a subsidy ranging from 15% to 70% based on income criteria, with a low-interest loan for the remaining investment.
 Basic requirement of the programme was the issuing of EPC before and after the interventions.

 Table 2: Sample of policies and measures implemented in the building sector

-‘Saving at home’ programme II | This program was implemented in the period 2018-2019 and involved grants and low-rate loans for energy efficiency interventions for approximately 63.840 beneficiaries. |
+‘Saving at home’ programme IIThis program was implemented in the period 2018-2019 and involved grants and low-rate loans for energy efficiency interventions for approximately 63.840 beneficiaries.

 Transport